Advanced Compiler Settings Dialog Box (Visual Basic)

 On the Project menu, click Properties.
 When the Project Designer appears, click the Compile tab.

 On the Compile Page, Project Designer (Visual Basic), select the Configuration and Platform.
 In simplified build configurations, the Configuration and Platform lists are not displayed.
-For more information, see Debug and Release Project Configurations.
+For more information, see How to: Set debug and release configurations.

 Click Advanced Compile Options.